KhiemNguyen15/skyfall/README.md

 ## Features

 - **User Authentication**
   Users can log in or sign up using their email.
 Secure account management ensures privacy and data integrity.
+Session Managment allows users to remain logged in until they choose to log out.

 - **Home Screen**
-  The central hub for navigating the app:
+  Acts as the central hub for navigating the app.
+  Key functionalities include:
-  - Access the "Send Page."
+  - Accessing the "Send Page" to send files.
-  - Access the "Receive Page."
+  - Access the "Receive Page" to manage and recieve incoming files.
+  - Accessing the "Settings Page" for profile and session management.

 - **Send Page**
   Users can: